Toloka/docs/en/toloka-apps/concepts/glossary.md

 # Terms and definitions

-Ready-to-go solution
+Batch for labeling

-: A ready-to-go solution is an example of a standard task that you can solve using Toloka.
-Unlike [customizable project](https://toloka.ai/docs/guide/concepts/overview.html#project) templates, you don't have to set up everything yourself.
+: A batch of data that you send for labeling at a time.
+The batch consists of work items.

 Ready-to-go project

 : A ready-to-go project is based on a ready-made solution with the parameters that you specified.
 The interface and quality controls are pre-configured, decomposition is already done, and everything is ready to use: all you need is to upload work items to batches and send them for labeling.

-Batch for labeling
+Ready-to-go solution

-: A batch of data that you send for labeling at a time.
-The batch consists of work items.
+: A ready-to-go solution is an example of a standard task that you can solve using Toloka.
+Unlike [customizable project](https://toloka.ai/ru/docs/guide/concepts/overview.html#project) templates, you don't have to set up everything yourself.

-Work item
+Task item

-: A work item is a labeling unit &mdash; in other words, data uploaded to a batch.
+: A task item is a labeling unit &mdash; in other words, data uploaded to a batch.
 The batch consists of work items, and the project consists of batches.

 TSV-file